Principal: Mrs. Sheryl Bridgeman

 Integration of students with special needs and resource and enrichment programming.

-A spacious, well-maintained building including unique features such as two gyms, an inviting learning commons with a large collection of print materials, and spacious multi-use areas including a “MakerSpace” for 2016-2017 and beyond!
+A spacious, well-maintained building including unique features such as two gyms, an inviting learning commons with a large collection of print materials, and spacious multi-use areas.

 Technology and Innovation

 Blueberry School is proud of the meaningful integration of technology to engage students and support learning.
-We are moving closer to technology being accessed whenever it is necessary for a task, by having it available at the point of instruction, rather than being in a stand-alone lab.
-The investment into the Wi-Fi network at the school, Google Apps for Education and portable computers has enhanced our technology integration.
+Technology is available in all classrooms at the point of instruction, rather than being in a stand-alone lab.
+The investment into the Wi-Fi network at the school, G Suite for Education and portable computers has enhanced our technology integration.

 Bring Your Own Device (BYOD) is another aspect of this seamless integration of technology into education, allowing students the freedom to access their own personalized device whenever it is appropriate.
 Technology allows students to engage and collaborate in ways that they were unable to before.
-Assistive Technology supports all students, but especially those with diverse learning needs.
+Students are able to use a school-owned device if they are not able to bring in their own.
+Assistive Technology supports are available to all students.

 Fine Arts and Second Language Programming

-As a school there are opportunities for students to take part in many fine art activities.
+There are opportunities for students to take part in many fine art activities at our school.
 Cultural activities generally take place once or twice per year.